Ronak99/RentCar-App-UI/README.md

 # Rent Car App UI in  <img src='http://sovitpoudel.com.np/wp-content/uploads/2019/01/flutter.png' height='30' width='30' align='top'>

-Get the complete code of this UI, and for guidance, you can also watch [here](https://youtu.be/80vWzQB0Eto) video.
+Get the complete code of this UI, and for guidance, you can also watch [this video](https://youtu.be/80vWzQB0Eto).

 ## Screenshots